 Seven & i Holdings is introducing packaging made using materials that have a low environmental impact and recycled materials.

 With its private brand Seven Premium, the Group seeks to promote the values of "taste," "quality," and "safety and reliability," while at the same time developing products that are environmentally-friendly.
-So far, the Group has used environmentally considerate packaging such as recycled PET or forest thinning materials in 150 Seven Premium products.
-In the fiscal year ending February 28, 2018, the Group aims to introduce eco-friendly packaging for 740 products, mainly through the use of plant-based ink, expanding the initiative to all products by the end of the fiscal year ending February 29, 2020.
+So far, the Group has used environmentally considerate packaging such as recycled PET or forest thinning materials in 950 Seven Premium products.
+The Group is expanding this initiative, aiming to introduce eco-friendly packaging for all Seven Premium products by 2030.

 In July 2015, we changed the paper cartons used for Seven Premium alcohol products from the previous aluminum carton material to a non-aluminum carton material.
 This change enables the cartons to be recycled as paper.
 Moreover, the volume of CO2 emissions per carton from the raw material procurement and manufacturing process is around 12% lower compared with the aluminum cartons.
 Furthermore, the CO2reduction effect from this initiative is projected to be 170 tons per year, the equivalent of the CO2 absorbed by approximately 12,000 cedar trees.